FROZEN

 slice.
 Serve with a straw.

-Please let us know
+Please let

-if you come up with any great recipes using our wines.
+us know if you come up with any great recipes using our wines.

-happy to share them with all our friends.
+We will be happy to share them with all our friends.